slack-samples/deno-virtual-running-buddies/README.md

 # Virtual Running Buddies

-Log your running activites each week, and to compare your team's progress from one week to the next with a leaderboard and stats.
+Log your running activities each week, and compare your team's progress from one week to the next with a leaderboard and stats.

 **Guide Outline**: